 In the 1960s, the average period for receiving a government Age Pension was six years, among OECD (Organisation for Economic Co-operation and Development) countries, reflecting lower life expectancies.
 In the future, the average period for claiming a government age pension is expected to be between 30 and 40 years, which will place huge financial pressure on a country’s finances.
 OECD members are predominantly European nations, although Australia, Japan, Korea, Mexico and the United States of America are also members.

 The average life expectancy for Australians at age 65 is just over 22 years for a female, and just over 19 years for a male.
 The longer you live the better your average life expectancy becomes.
 For example, if you reach the average life expectancy that you had at 65, that is, you reach the age of 87 for a female, and 84 years for a male, then you can expect to live another 6 or so years.
 The average life expectancy for an Australian female aged 87 is 6.11 years (reaching the age of 93), and for a male aged 84 years, roughly 6.5 years (reaching the age of 90.5).
 If you retire before the age of 65, and many Australians do, then you can expect a potential retirement of more than 30 years.
-I provide the average life expectancy for all ages in the SuperGuide article Life expectancy: Will you outlive your retirement savings?
+I provide the average life expectancy for all ages in the SuperGuide article Understanding your life expectancy

 In my view, lifting the Age Pension age to 67 makes perfect sense with most of us enjoying long and reasonably healthy lives.
 Pushing the Age Pension beyond age 67 and out to age 70 is more problematic however since the capacity to work up to this age depends on the type of work that you do, and also in many cases the genetic lottery of whether you will be prone to age-related conditions earlier than most.